LugolBis/FlappyBird/README.md

 # Flappy Bird

-This project is just a **Flappy Bird** implemented in Java, it's aim is to learning Jaa.
+This project implements a **Flappy Bird** game in Java.
+It's intended for learning purposes.